 In the documentation, and on their website, Goal Zero quotes and estimated 3 hour charge time for the Guide 10 Plus in direct sunlight using the Nomad 7 solar panel.
 For USB, the estimate is 6 hours.
 Those numbers sound great, but how do they hold up in the real world?

 From what i’ve experienced with my kit, Charging via a USB port holds up pretty well at around 6 hours.
 Making it a habit to charge the Guide 10 Plus before bed will ensure you start out any trip with a full battery.
 If you need more, you can top if off with the solar panel when you’re in the field.

 Charging via the Nomad 7 Solar panel works great, but with that being said, results may vary depending on sky conditions.
 I’ve had it take anywhere from around three hours, all the way up to eight hours to get a full charge due to often changing sun exposure.
 Best results of course will come when you are stationary with an unobstructed view of the sun.
 In those conditions, expect closer to the three hour number, otherwise expect it to be on the higher end, especially if the solar panel’s position relative to the sun is constantly changing.

 The Bottom Line

 So you want to know if the Goal Zero Guide 10 Plus Adventure Kit is worth the cash?
-From a functionality standpoint, I absolutely think it’s a great product.
+From a functionality standpoint, I absolutely think it’s a great solar charger kit.
 Everything is well made, and Goal Zero’s performance claims are pretty accurate.
-If you find yourself in situations where you need power and don’t have access to it then I think this solar charger is a solid purchase decision.
-At around $95 bucks, It isn’t going to bankrupt you either.
+If you find yourself in situations where you need power and don’t have access to it then I think this solar charger is for you.
+At around $115 bucks, It isn’t going to bankrupt you either.
 Do you have the Guide 10 Plus Adventure Kit?
 Share your experience with us in the comments.